elgw/nd2tool/README.md

 ## Installation

+The simplest way to use nd2tool is to download the AppImage, see the [releases](https://www.github.com/elgw/nd2tool/releases)

 The standard procedure: get required libraries, compile and then install.
 These instructions are for Ubuntu 22.04 LTS (might work on WSL for Windows as well).